gridbugs/gridbugs.org/_posts/2018-02-15-pathfinding-on-a-grid.md

 The first approach will be to generate a map which stores, for each cell, the distance from that cell to the player.
-These distances are shown as the numbers in the top-left corner of each traversable cell in the diagram below.
+These distances are shown as the numbers in the top-left corner of each traversable cell in the diagrams below.
 The data structure storing these distances (generally a 2d array of numbers) is sometimes called a "Dijkstra Map".
 [Here](http://www.roguebasin.com/index.php?title=The_Incredible_Power_of_Dijkstra_Maps)